ethanperez/t4k-rms/README.md

 #### Background

-Alright, here it goes again.
-This is the *second* iteration of the Texas 4000 Rider Management System.
-If you want to see the first failed attempt, check out the [amancio](https://github.com/ethanperez/amancio) repository.
+The Texas 4000 Rider Management System is an attempt to consolidate riders' biking date into one central datbase, and make the mile recording and reporting ability seamless.

 #### Purpose